datavis-online/datavis-online.github.io/index.md

 * tools for data visualisation, and
 * evaluation.

-With an aim to build skills that allow participants to directly apply their learning, the course features __online videos and reading material__, __mini tutorials__, __drop-in sessions__,  __complementary online teaching material__, and __seminars by guest speakers__.
+With an aim to build skills that allow participants to directly apply their learning, the course features __online videos and reading material__, __tutorials__, __drop-in sessions__ and __complementary online teaching material__.
 More about the [course organisation](organisation.html) and its [schedule](content.html).

-We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
-Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19) and gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) ([github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).
+We encourage **BYOD---Bring and work on Your Own Data** projects (though we unfortunately cannot formally sign non-disclosure agreements).
+Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19), gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) ([github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.
-2. **Structure:** Break down the project considering its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
+2. **Structure:** Break down the project with consideration for its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
-3. **Design+Implement:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools (e.g., Tableau, D3.js), to match the earlier identified challenge.
+3. **Design+Implement:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools (e.g., Tableau, D3.js), to match the earlier-identified challenge.
 4. **Evaluation:** Critically reflect on a visualisation design and suggest constructive solutions.
-5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.
+5. **Apply:** Competently apply a wide range of visualisation techniques and tools, informed by their particular features and drawbacks.

 ## Takeaways
 * A **certificate** to reflect a 10 credit-bearing course at Masters level (SCQF Level 11)